Henrique-FB/Henrique-FB.github.io/projects/leaguestats.md

 We are:

 #### Data Processing
-- Using Python to download info from OracleElixir
+- Using Python to download info from Oracle's Elixir
 - Using Pandas (still Python) to analyze said data
 - Creating a small "highlights" dictionary with interesting analytical info from the data we downloaded
 - Using a .md file to inject that analytical data into